theblueoffensive/touchbot/README.md

 Date: 30.05.16

-This is th initial version of touchbot, it will be upgraded over the days into a unsupervised algorithm.
+version 1

-Right now the input a
+This is the demo version of touchbot,Right now the input and output is hard coded.